IDNI/TML/README.md

 which also defines the start symbol.

-The grammar supports fow now the builtins `alpha`, `alnum`, `digit`, and `space`.
+The grammar supports fow now the builtins `alpha`, `alnum`, `digit`, `printable` , and `space`.
 For example a sequence of one or more whitespaces can be defined by the productions

     ws => space ws1.
     ws1 => space ws1.